RESTAURANT OPERATIONS - 2022/3

 Formative assessment and feedback

-Individual and group verbal feedback at the end of each session
+Individual and team verbal feedback at the end of each practical session

 - This module aims to give the student an understanding of skills and techniques, required within the restaurant and kitchen environment.
 The basic principles of food hygiene, nutrition and Hazard analysis and Critical Control Points (HACCP) are also included.